faizalazman/faizalazman.github.io/README.md

-# covid-19 visualisation
+# Covid-19 Visualisation
+ Including recovered, death, and reported cases of every country in the world

+ #TODO
- Covid -19 all country visualisation, will be able to fetch news api in the future
+ Add ability to fetch news api